EHB(LEGAL) - CURRICULUM DESIGN: SPECIAL PROGRAMS

 "Intervention strategy" means a strategy in a multi-tiered system of supports that is above the level of intervention generally used in that system with all children.
 The term includes response to intervention and other early intervening strategies.
 Education Code 26.004(a)

 Dyslexia and Related Disorders

 Districts shall provide each student with dyslexia or a related disorder access to each program under which the student qualifies for services.
-A board shall ensure that procedures are implemented for identifying and providing appropriate, evidence-based instructional services to students for dyslexia and related disorders.
+A board must ensure that procedures for identifying a student with dyslexia or a related disorder and for providing appropriate, evidence-based instructional services to students are implemented in the district.